Scammers are quick to adapt – and we’re constantly uncovering new scams.

 If you’ve received an unexpected call that you’re not sure is from us, end the call and phone us back from a different phone, or call a friend to see if the scammers are hanging onto the line.

-Family and friends impersonation scam
+WhatsApp friends and family impersonation scam

 Text messages about voicemail